abpframework/abp/docs/en/Community-Articles/2024-02-12-Global-Error-Handling-in-Angular/POST.md

 ![Error Handling](error_handling.jpg)

 Error handling is how we deal with errors that go wrong when we are running a program.
-There is no code that runs perfectly forever :) Things can go wrong and your application might be crush. **So, in order to run your program smoothly you must handle errors.** It just not for to keep your application in running state.
-It is also usefull to show messages about the error to client.
+There is no code that runs perfectly forever :) Things can go wrong and your application might crash. **So, in order to run your program smoothly you must handle errors.** It is just not for keeping your application in a running state.
+It is also useful to show messages about the error to the client.
 Like what went wrong, why it is not allowed to access this page etc.

 ### How to handle errors

--   First of all you have to catch them 😀.
+-   First of all, you have to catch them 😀.
 You can catch them via **try-catch block**.
 See an example;
 #### Create an basic error
 ```ts
 ({} as any).doSomething()